-September Spending Diary: As part of my Money Monday series, I am keeping a monthly spending diary for the rest of the year.
+As part of my Money Monday series, I am keeping a monthly spending diary for the rest of the year.
 As a rule, at the beginning of the month.
 I always automate my rent, credit card and loan payments as direct debits/standing orders to leave my bank as soon as I get paid.
 It’s the easiest way to budget.
-Use this opportunity to also save a little bit of money, if you are in a position to.
+Use this opportunity also to save a little bit of money if you are in a position to.

 I left my full-time Marketing & Events role this month.
-So my finances will look a bit different month to month.
-Whilst I had a bigger pay check at the end of September.
+So my finances will look a bit different from month to month.
+Whilst I had a bigger paycheck at the end of September.
 I need to prioritise paying off debts and set up a budget for October to make my money last as long as possible.

 My credit card repayments (£250 X 2) and loan repayment are whisked out of my account the day after payday.
 It’s the penultimate month for a loan with Barclays, which is rather exciting!

 One of my sales team left this week, which meant leaving drinks at The Refinery and a taxi home.
 It was sad to see him go!